freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

+- A "subshell" is a child process launched by the shell, or a shell script.
 - You want to put the `echo $BIKE_INFO | sed 's/ |/"/'` part in the subshell
 - It should look like this: `BIKE_INFO_FORMATTED=$(echo $BIKE_INFO | sed 's/ |/"/')`